Emily Davis, MS, LAC, LPC (Therapist) | Counseling | Therapy

 Sex Therapy

 In our society, we are constantly bombarded with conflicting messages about sex.
 “Sex is fun.”
 “Sex is bad.”
 “Sex is shameful.”
 “Sex is empowering.”
 “Sex is everywhere, but don’t talk about it.”
 “Sex is allowed for some, but not all.”
-This leaves us with feelings of confusion, guilt, shame and makes little room for exploration and celebration.
+This leaves us with feelings of confusion, guilt, shame, and makes little room for exploration and celebration.
 Through sex therapy, Emily creates a judgement-free environment to openly talk about sex and encourages exploration of the sexual self, our understandings and values surrounding physical intimacy.
 Emily encourages clients to investigate ways of creating a personally fulfilling and positive sex life.
-Emily aims to help clients with dysfunction, low libido, trauma, pain and shame by releasing negative emotions and beliefs surrounding sex and replace them with curiosity, acceptance, and pleasure.
-She welcomes LGBTQIA+, poly/ENM, kink and BDSM communities.
+Emily aims to help clients with dysfunction, low libido, trauma, pain, and shame by releasing negative emotions and beliefs surrounding sex and replacing them with curiosity, acceptance, and pleasure.
+She welcomes LGBTQIA+, poly/ENM, kink, and BDSM communities.

-Attention-Deficit Hyperactivity Disorder (ADHD) Therapy
+Attention-Deficit Hyperactivity Disorder (ADHD)

 Attention-Deficit Hyperactivity Disorder, or ADHD, in adults is a widely misunderstood experience.
 Commonly thought of as a ‘child’s disorder,’ ADHD affects more than just your ability to sit still or pay attention.
-Recurring symptoms of Adult ADHD may be struggles with emotional regulation and mood swings, procrastination, overstimulation, burnout, low self-esteem, impulsivity, memory, and even relationships and juggling responsibilities of daily life.
+Recurring symptoms of Adult ADHD may be struggles with emotional regulation and mood swings, procrastination, overstimulation, burnout, low self-esteem, impulsivity, memory, and even relationships, and juggling responsibilities of daily life.
 Emily believes that investigating how these symptoms might impact your life provides the ability to better manage them.
 Since Adult ADHD is misunderstood, it comes with limiting stigmas that can be harmful to our self-image.
-Oftentimes adults with ADHD grew up feeling ‘different,’ ‘weird,’ or ‘incapable.’
+Oftentimes, adults with ADHD grew up feeling ‘different,’ ‘weird,’ or ‘incapable.’
 Through ADHD Therapy, Emily wants to challenge those ideas by highlighting her clients’ strengths and their capacity to customize their lives to best fit their needs.
-She believes in the benefits from an open space to dismantle societies negative labels for ADHD and explore actionable ways to create the life they want.
+She believes in the benefits of an open space to dismantle society's negative labels for ADHD and explore actionable ways to create the life they want.

-Trauma Therapy
+Trauma

-Grief Therapy
+Grief

 Couples Therapy